 • Limited functionality when buying a basic tariff.

-• Many standard options for other LMS are available only for an additional fee.
+• Many standard options for other LMS platforms are available only for an additional fee.

 • There is no built-in e-learning course editor.